Please, Pretty Please?

 As you can imagine, this will be heartbreaking.
 Anyway, I will keep you all informed, well in advance.

 This is my spare room now!
-Oh well, less hoovering!
+Oh well, less hoovering for me!

 Photo by Stephen Wheeler on Unsplash